vimeo/carbon-tagger/README.md

 * populate an sql cache from disk on program start
 * infinitely sized "to track" queue that spills to disk when needed
 * something else than mysql? redis?
+* forward_lines channel buffering, so that runtime doesn't have to switch Gs all the time?
+* GOMAXPROCS

 # installation